Strait of Messina Bridge: History

 The idea of a bridge crossing the strait is an old one.
 The Romans considered building a bridge joining Calabria and Sicily, which was to be constructed from boats and barrels.
 Pliny the Elder, a philosopher and Roman military leader born in AD 23, wrote of a plan to bridge the strait with a series of connecting boats.
 The idea was abandoned, as it was clear that more traffic plied the strait in a north-south rather than east-west direction, so any structure on water could not be permanent.

 Charlemagne considered joining the two sides with a series of bridges.
 This idea was revived by the Norman adventurer Robert Guiscard in the 11th century and by Roger II of Sicily in the 12th.
 In 1876, the politician Giuseppe Zanardelli was convinced that the strait could be linked by either a bridge or a tunnel.
 In 1866, the public works minister, Stefano Jacini, turned to Alfredo Cottrau, an internationally renowned engineer, to design a planned bridge between Calabria and Sicily.

-In 1870, Navone proposed building a tunnel, based on Napoleon's idea, under the English Channel.
+In 1870, Navone proposed building a tunnel, based on Napoleon's failed 1802 proposal of a Channel Tunnel running below the English Channel.
 It was to start at Contesse and pass below Messina and Ganzirri at a depth of 150 m, crossing the strait to Punta Pezzo and resurfacing at Torre Cavallo.

 In 1909, a geological study of the strait was published (historical Arch.
 Sicilian year XXXIV f.1,2).
 In 1921, a study of an undersea tunnel was released to the Geographic Conference of Florence.
 A group of railway civil engineers studied the possibility of a suspension bridge, but nothing came of it.

 In 1953, the idea was revived by the American civil engineer David B. Steinman, with a plan to build a bridge that crossed the strait using two 220 m towers sunk 120 m into the seafloor.
 The proposed 1524 m span would have represented a world record, eclipsing the then-longest 1275 m centre span of the Golden Gate Bridge and longer than the 2256 m Mackinac Bridge, then in planning, with a total length of 2988 m.
 The proposed structure was to clear the sea by 50 m for navigation and have two decks—a lower deck carrying two rail lines, and 7 m above, a road deck 30 m wide.
 The main cables were designed with a diameter of 1 m.
 Construction of the bridge would have required 12,000 workers and cost hundreds of billions of lire.